 These challenges create a much greater technical problem than with normal HA clusters.
 They also require a higher level of monitoring and synchronization within the cluster.

+Ubiquity HA clusters are designed specifically for distributed systems.
+Blockdaemon is the leading blockchain infrastructure provider.
+We have more node management experience than anyone else.
+We have leveraged our expertise to implement HA clusters for distributed systems.
 Our Ubiquity HA Clusters provide you with a consistent, scalable, single, cross-blockchain API service.
 We have now begun the process of rolling out Ubiquity HA Clusters across supported protocols.

 You don’t have to worry about maintaining node infrastructure.
 Ubiquity provides your entire blockchain service through a single RESTful API.